Skip to main content

 Helm is a package manager for Kubernetes.
 Imply's Kubernetes implementation uses a Helm chart to handle setup and administration functions for the Imply cluster.

-If you already have Helm installed, ensure that it is v3 or later, and skip to the next step.
+If you already have Helm 3.10 or later installed, skip to the next step.
 Otherwise:

 1. Install Helm with the following command: